gomezag/briefly-news/README.md

 This will create a virtual environment in the `venv` directory and install the necessary dependencies.

+## Frontend

+Start the local dash frontend with

+    make frontend

+This will create a dash-app.pid file in your project root.

+Stop the frontend with

+    make frontend-stop

 Once you have the Xata workspace created with the tables in their place, you can scrape with

     make scrape LIMIT=10 BRANCH=dev